 Phenix third graders study soil

-Third grade students at Phenix Elementary School have been busy studying the importance of soil.
-They know that many of the things we depend on every day from food, medicine, clothes, shelter, oxygen and many other things come from plants.
-Soil is necessary for the growth of plants.
-Students have brought in soil and analyzed it.
-The layers of soil were modeled with graham crackers, Oreo cookies, and chocolate pudding and then eaten.
+Third grade students at Phenix Elementary School have been busy studying about the importance of soil.
+They know that many of the things we depend on every day, from food to medicine, clothes, shelter, oxygen and many other things come from plants.

-Patricia Mays and Sara DeJarnette from Southside Soil and Water Conservation District visited classes and discussed with students the importance of soil and taking care of it.
-Students learned that topsoil is only about 3 inches deep and that the subsoil in our area is mostly clay.
 The bedrock in this area of the state is granite.
-Mays and DeJarnette had students perform a field test to feel and describe the different textures of sand, silt and clay.
-Students modeled the different types of soil: sand, silt and clay.
-They learned why loam (a mixture of the three) is the best type of soil for many crops.
-Who knew playing with and learning about dirt could be so much fun?
+Hamlett, Mays, and Pittard had students perform a field test to feel and describe the different textures of sand, silt, and clay.
+Students even got to play a game to show how water molecules move differently through sand, silt, and clay and why loam (a mixture of the three) is the best type of soil for many crops.